-Time is money; downtimes are revenue drains.
+Time is money.
 We’ve already set the tone by explaining the workforce environment today being cognizant in including enterprise mobility into strategy.
-The Internet of Things is going nowhere; so much business is dependent on having a network that doesn’t fail on you.
+The Internet of Things is going nowhere; so much business is dependent on having a wireless network that doesn’t fail on you.

+In consumer goods for example, you need to keep in mind the sales team, or Peter in the warehouse locating an item, but focus should remain on the bigger picture, or the greater good to how a wireless LAN upgrade will serve everyone the best.
+Production processes, the lifeblood of having something to sell in the first place, relies on your wireless network like never before.
 Even the automation machinery that creates the products we get by with everyday on has to stay connected to be at its best.
 Think of the human resources you’ll need to pull internally to get the matters fixed too; wouldn’t they be better served in revenue generating activities, rather than dealing with issues related to overhead?
 Failures slow down more than production on the plant floor level; it rides its way all the way up the chain and with enough issues it will affect the bottom line.
-In some circumstances, wireless network downtimes could also be a safety issue for operating industrial facilities.
+In some circumstances, wireless LAN downtimes could also become a safety issue for operating industrial facilities.

 Identifying what causes the downtimes is key.
-At could be the result of faulty hardware or maybe it is a matter of needing to scale up hardware and cable infrastructure to meet the worksite’s demands on wireless signal strength.
-It could even be the location at which access points are placed, but the only way to know, once again is through a proper site survey, handled by wireless network engineers.
+It could be the result of faulty hardware, or maybe scaling up hardware and cable infrastructure to meet the worksite’s demands on wireless signal strength is the answer.
+It could even be the location at which access points are placed, but the only way to know, once again is through consultation and a proper site survey handled by wireless network engineers.

 Your current wireless network infrastructure is outdated

-As with any emerging, yet iconic technology, that hold its place in the market for sometime, it’s foundations are more often expanded upon rather than completely replaced.
+As with any emerging, yet iconic technology that hold its place in the market for sometime, its foundations are more often expanded upon rather than completely replaced by a new product line.
 So too is the case with wireless network hardware, software and cabling.
-Of course the question always becomes, “Why refresh my network if I’m not experiencing problems with what I already have in place?”
-The gains one can have by upgrading wireless access points, to start with an example can be massive.
-Sure, enterprises are able to get by on the APs they have had installed for years, but it’s become too easy to grow accustomed to the speed and strength of what they provide.
+Of course the question for companies that have aging, yet operational wireless networks often is, “Why refresh my wireless network if I’m not experiencing problems with what I already have?”
+Short answer: the gains an organization can have by upgrading wireless access points can be massive.
+Sure, enterprises are able to get by on the APs they have had installed for years, but it’s too easy to grow accustomed to the speed and strength of what they provide.
 Forward-thinking companies can’t become blind to how much more effective its employees could be with more capable hardware.
-You need to look at older system components and see replacing them as an opportunity to improve business, instead of staring down the capital expense on upgrading your Wireless LAN infrastructure and hardware, ultimately passing on moving forward.
+Businesses can see the need for upgrading tools in other areas when the impact is more easily measured.
+However, because of the “perceived” nature of WiFi, the same administrators don’t understand why changes are needed because they don’t understand the true ROI behind them.
+Thus the same desire for process improvement in other areas may not carry over into network infrastructure projects.
+You need to look at older system components and see replacing them as an opportunity to improve business, instead of staring down the capital expense on upgrading your Wireless LAN infrastructure and hardware as a necessary evil, in some cases leading to ultimately passing on moving forward.
 Moreover, we’ve already mentioned how many devices are flooding into work sites worldwide – better to get ahead of the wave than be drowned by it, if expanding mobility and wireless capabilities is on the table.

 The topic of outdated hardware touches on all of the previous points made.
-Upgrading your outdated network’s security tools can be vital to sustaining uninterrupted operations.
+Upgrading your wireless LAN security tools can be vital to sustaining uninterrupted operations.
 Using outdated wireless network hardware and an inadequate physical infrastructure will stymie company expansion.
 Finally, an outdated network will eventually catch up to you and provide you with less than stellar performance.

-All in all, the enterprise that looks at refreshing a wireless network as a value-add will ensure its stability, provide the foundation for IoT innovation to take flight and secure a positive future as a modern, mobile workforce.
+All in all, the enterprise that looks at refreshing one, some, or the entirety of a wireless LAN infrastructure as a value-add will ensure its stability, provide the foundation for IoT innovation to take flight and secure a positive future as a modern, mobile workforce.